 How to Have a Successful Road Trip with Tweens

-*Disclaimer: Any links prefixed with an asterisk (*) are affiliate links.
+This post contains affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 Any purchase you make by clicking these links will earn me a small commission but will not cost you anything extra.
-See my disclosure page for full details*
+Please see my Disclosure page for full details.

 License Plate Game

 Who remembers the license plate game?

 I’m an only child but can remember playing this game with my mom on road trips as a kid.

 I don’t know that we ever kept track of the plates we found but somehow, we always seemed to remember which ones had been called out.